 The whole point is to do what you want and have the plan work for you, not the other way around.

 I’m going to have to call it; Disney wins this round.
 DisneyQuick Service Dining Plan is worth it.

-Next, I am going to attempt to compare out of pocket Table Service Dining Plan to our families 8 day holiday in December.
+Next, I am going to attempt to compare out-of-pocket Table Service Dining plans to our families’ 8 day holiday in December.
 We are going to get the plan, see how much we are predicted to save and see how much we actually saved when we get back.